 16. Dress accordingly: Children should wear cotton clothes when dealing with firecrackers since these are less likely to catch fire easily.
 Additionally, you can teach them the technique of STOP, DROP, and ROLL if their clothes catch fire.

-17. Keep all keys handy: Place all the keys near the respective doors and windows.
+17. Keep all keys handy: Emergency preparedness is a crucial aspect of fire safety.
+Place all the keys near the respective doors and windows.
 It may save valuable time during a fire emergency by keeping all keys handy.
 Let your child be also aware of the keys, so that they may quickly exit themselves during an emergency.

 18. Emphasize quick exit: Teach your children to make quick exits and stay out of the spot where a fire breaks out.
 Only professionally trained firefighters should enter the fire spot, even if there are valuable possessions inside the house.